Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Pigs in a blanket are a savory treat that will have you coming back for more!
 The combination of a flaky crescent roll pastry wrapped around the juicy, flavorful cocktail wieners is simply mouthwatering.

-The crispy exterior of the pastry provides a satisfying crunch, while the warm, juicy hot dog inside is bursting with flavor.
+The crispy exterior of the pastry provides a satisfying crunch, while the warm, juicy hot dogs inside are bursting with flavor.

 • 1 tube of Pillsbury Crescent Rolls, 8 crescents in a package